Doctor of Philosophy (Conservatorium), The University of Sydney (2022)

-I am excited to announce I am now on the Board of Directors for Arts North West.
+In 2018 I joined the Board of Directors for Arts North West.
 ArtsNW facilitates the development of arts and cultural projects and initiatives across the New England North West region of Australia, building a rich cultural landscape and increasing participation in arts and cultural activities.
 We play a vital role in building cultural community capacity, through advice and advocacy, through professional development provision and with the forging of key partnerships and networks throughout the region.
 Our core business provides immediate and quality advice, information and professional support to artists and organisations.

-In 2017-2018 I am part of the Australia Council Arts Leadership cohort.
+In 2017-2018 I was part of the Australia Council Arts Leadership cohort.

-I am currently a Doctor of Musical Arts candidate (DMA) at the Sydney Conservatorium of Music, for which I am the honoured recipient of the George Henderson Scholarship of Merit 2017-2020.
-My current post-graduate research examines the role of opera in contemporary Australia, and its resonances with Australian culture and national identity.
-This exploration looks at the Australian relationship to place, storytelling, music and performance, and the cultural integration of opera into the urban/counter-urban landscape.
-My DMA academic practice-based research performance outcomes #voxpopera (2017) and Creative Work Project #2 is supported by my national and international Symposia presentations.
+In 2017–2020 I was a Doctor of Musical Arts candidate (DMA) at the Sydney Conservatorium of Music, for which I was the honoured recipient of the George Henderson Scholarship of Merit.
+My post-graduate research examined the role of opera in contemporary Australia, and its resonances with Australian culture and national identity.
+This exploration looked at the Australian relationship to place, storytelling, music and performance, and the cultural integration of opera into the urban/counter-urban landscape.
+My early DMA academic practice-based research performance outcomes #voxpopera (2017) and Creative Work Project #2 is supported by my national and international Symposia presentations.

-My current professional work (2016-2018) includes the world premiere of large-scale hybrid dance/opera reinterpretation of Gounod’s opera Faust in Project Faust for Kentucky Opera and Louisville Ballet in Kentucky USA.
-This ground-breaking co-production transforms Gounod’s opera into a 70 minute dance driven provocation about self-entitlement and the cost of the soul in contemporary America and Australia.
-This exceptional partnership between opera and ballet companies has been created over a three-year creative development period in which a distinct collaborative dance/music opera/ballet language, choreographic aesthetic and innovative form of storytelling has been developed.
-This unique project combines the strengths of dancers, singers and a host of creatives to find a new contemporary voice for an age-old story.
-My creative team comprises conductor Tara Simoncic, choreographer Adam Hougland, designer Trad A Burns, and sound designer Tim Barnes.
-Project Faust premiered in March 2018 at the Kentucky Center for the Arts, Louisville Kentucky, USA.
+My professional work as an Opera Architect (2016-2018) included the world premiere of large-scale hybrid dance/opera reinterpretation of Gounod’s opera Faust in Project Faust for Kentucky Opera and Louisville Ballet in Kentucky USA.
+This ground-breaking co-production transformed Gounod’s opera into a 70 minute dance driven provocation about self-entitlement and the cost of the soul in contemporary America and Australia.
+This exceptional partnership between opera and ballet companies was created over a three-year creative development period in which a distinct collaborative dance/music opera/ballet language, choreographic aesthetic and innovative form of storytelling was developed.
+This unique project combined the strengths of dancers, singers and a host of creatives to find a new contemporary voice for an age-old story.
+My creative team comprised conductor Tara Simoncic, choreographer Adam Hougland, designer Trad A Burns, and sound designer Tim Barnes.
+Project Faust premiered on 2 March 2018 at the Kentucky Center for the Arts, Louisville Kentucky, USA.

 2016 was a wonderfully huge year in which, among many other productions…